-As my normal fibromyalgia flares turned into sharper twinges I realised I needed to get back into the water and I knew I wouldn’t be able to maintain any level of fitness on land.
+As my normal fibromyalgia flares turned into sharper twinges I realised I needed to get back into the water.
+I knew I wouldn’t be able to maintain any level of fitness on land.
 Having spent several years saying I should join a gym whilst also avoiding actually signing up, I finally took the plunge.
-I packed my swimming gear and hit the local gym after dropping my son at nursery one morning and signed up for a swim only membership there and then and it has saved me from a whole world of pain since.
+One morning, when I was feeling particularly stiff and grumpy I packed my swimming gear and hit the local gym after dropping my son at nursery.
+I signed up for a swim only membership there and then and it has saved me from a whole world of pain since.

-I have been swimming three days a week after the nursery run for four months now, at one point I got up to 40 lengths of the pool and I was feeling really fit, since the baby decided to move into my lung space I can only manage 20 but it’s not the lengths that are important, it’s about being in the swimming pool to take the pressure off of my hips, well, all of my joints really.
+I have been swimming three days a week after the nursery run for four months now.
+At one point I got up to 40 lengths of the pool and I was feeling really fit.
+Since the baby decided to move into my lung space I can only manage 20 but it’s not the lengths that are important.
+Being in the swimming pool takes the pressure off of my hips and… well, all of my joints really.
 The weightlessness of being in the water is bliss in itself, but what it enables me to do is move.
 I can keep my mobility up without wearing myself out and causing further pain.
 I missed a swim due to illness and by the next day I was unable to walk more than a few feet – I fully believe I would be on crutches by now if I wasn’t still swimming regularly.